 - undo-fu: An advanced undo/redo system that enhances the default undo behavior in Emacs.

-- undo-fu-session: Integrates with undo-fu to provide session management for undo history, enhancing undo capabilities across sessions.
+- undo-fu-session: Integrates with undo-fu to provide session management for undo history.

 Category: Miscellaneous file types